-Based upon and subject to the foregoing, it is our opinion that the Common Shares are duly authorized for issuance by the Company and, when issued and paid for as provided in the underwriting agreement and as described in the Registration Statement, will be validly issued, fully paid and non-assessable.
+Based upon and subject to the foregoing, it is our opinion that the Common Shares are duly authorized for issuance by the Company and, when issued and paid for as provided in the Underwriting agreement and as described in the Registration Statement, will be validly issued, fully paid and non-assessable.

-Based upon and subject to the foregoing, it is our opinion that the Underwriters' Warrant has been duly authorized and, assuming that the Underwriters' Warrant has been duly executed and delivered by the Company, upon issuance and sale of the Underwriters' Warrant in conformity with and pursuant to the Registration Statement, the Underwriters' Warrant will be a valid and legally binding obligation of the Company, enforceable against the Company in accordance with its terms, except as enforcement thereof may be limited by applicable bankruptcy, insolvency, reorganization, arrangement, moratorium or other similar laws affecting creditors' rights, and subject to general equity principles and to limitations on availability of equitable relief, including specific performance.
+Based upon and subject to the foregoing, it is our opinion that the Underwriters' Warrant has been duly authorized for issuance and, when issued in conformity with and pursuant to the underwriting Agreement and Registration Statement, the Underwriters' Warrant will be a valid and legally binding obligation of the Company, enforceable against the Company in accordance with its terms, except as enforcement thereof may be limited by applicable bankruptcy, insolvency, reorganization, arrangement, moratorium or other similar laws affecting creditors' rights, and subject to general equity principles and to limitations on availability of equitable relief, including specific performance.